 The School of Psychology is part of the Faculty of Science.
-Units of study in this major are available at standard level.
+Units of study in this major are available at standard level, except for PSYC2011 (available at advanced level in PSYC2911), and PSYC3014 (available at advanced level in PSYC3914).

 Program structure and content

 Psychology is the scientific study of human behaviour and mental processes.
 Professional training is available at the postgraduate level.
-The research activities of the School cover almost all of the main branches of the discipline.
-Extensive information about the subject and the School is available on the School website: sydney.edu.au/science/psychology.
+The research activities of the school cover all of the main branches of the discipline.
+Extensive information about the subject and the school is available on the school website: sydney.edu.au/science/psychology.

 First year planning for a Psychology major